jayedeem/codewars/readme.md

-Look for completed in /completed
+#Collection of Katas I've completed